qeesung/HighlightBracketPair/README.md

 then search "HighlightBracketPair" plugin.

-## How to config the color and shape
+## How to config the color and effect

 goto